mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Don’t get hurt while you’re still soft clay.

 ## Go easy on yourself
 The first few weeks are going to be incredibly visceral.
-A relentless tide of meeting people, learning new skills, and finding your limits.
+A relentless tide of new people to meet, skills to learn, and limits to find.
 There’s a good chance you might start doubting yourself, feeling homesick, wondering what the f**k you’re doing out here.

 Take it easy.
 Spend an extra day in town if you need it.
 Vocalise your thoughts: there’s a good chance others are feeling the same way.
 You’re not out there alone - there’s a community of people there to support you.